 Some castles were raised to be the tallest and largest, while others were designed to embody the personalities of their rulers.
 They were used as royal residences, strategic fortifications, and sheer symbols of wealth.

-Today, such castles aren’t merely relics of a bygone era.
-They bring a unique flavor and charisma to the landscapes and communities around them.
+Today, such castles bring a unique flavor and charisma to the landscapes and communities around them.
 Particularly in Europe, you’ll find that a castle is often the centerpiece of the Old Town.
-Beautiful castles also invoke our curiosity, making us ponder what life must have been like for those who amassed such extraordinary wealth.
+Beautiful castles invoke our curiosity, making us ponder what life must have been like for those who amassed such extraordinary wealth and influence.

 While most magnificent castles are in Europe, there are plenty of others sprawled around the globe.
-Here’s a list of the most beautiful castles in the world!
+Here’s a round-up of the most beautiful castles in the world!